Peter Courtenay (KG)

-Sir Peter Courtenay, KG, (1346–1405) was a soldier, knight of the shire, Chamberlain to King Richard II and a famous jouster.
+Sir Peter Courtenay (1346–1405) was a soldier, knight of the shire, Chamberlain to King Richard II and a famous jouster.
 His principal seat was Hardington Mandeville, Somerset.

+Biography

 He was the fifth son of Hugh de Courtenay, 2nd Earl of Devon (1303–1377) by his wife Margaret de Bohun (died 1391).
 He had several highly prominent elder brothers, but was the most flamboyant of them all: